 Sharif Islam —

-I am the Data Architect for DiSSCo (Distributed System for Scientific Collections) -- a new pan-European research infrastructure project.
+I am the Data Architect for DiSSCo (Distributed System of Scientific Collections) -- a new pan-European research infrastructure project.
 We are working with European museums and natural science collections to create a data-driven research infrastructure to mobilise, unify and deliver bio - and geo-diversity information.
 I am working closely together with the international research community to design infrastructure and data services that fit real science needs, and are cutting-edge in the global research infrastructure landscape.
+I am also a member of the DiSSCo Coordination & Support Office and International Collaboration on Biodiversity Infrastructures (ISBI) at Naturalis Biodiversity Center in Leiden, The Netherlands.

 - Systems Expert at SURFsara in Amsterdam Science Park.